Getting through Christmas in a cost-of-living crisis

 Budget sensibly

-It sounds quite simple to budget, but when it comes to Christmas it can be tough.
+Budgeting sounds quite simple, but when it comes to Christmas it can be tough.

-If you can, try to list things you know you would like to get before the sales start to come in.
+If you can, try to list things you know you would like to get well in advance.
 Plan for Christmas parties and events, and scale back on what you know you won’t be able to afford.

 Being cash-limited doesn’t need to ruin your holidays or make you less generous.
 Getting crafty and making homemade decorations and presents for friends and family can be a great way to save money and makes for a much more personal celebration.
 You may find yourself much happier with what you have to give that if you’d panic-purchased cheap products your loved ones don’t want or need.